HenrikBengtsson/matrixStats/revdep/problems.md

     > data(small.example.object)
     > filtered <- rnb.execute.pOOBAH(rnb.set.example)
     Error in stopAndCache(title) :
-    | File KYCG.HM450.mask.20220123 needs to be cached to be used in sesame.
+    | File KYCG.HM450.Mask.20220123 needs to be cached to be used in sesame.
     | Please make sure you have updated ExperimentHub and try
     | > sesameDataCache()
     | to retrieve and cache needed sesame data.
     Calls: rnb.execute.pOOBAH ... capture.output -> withVisible -> .sesameDataGet -> stopAndCache
     Execution halted
+    ```

+*   checking dependencies in R code ...
+WARNING
+    ```
+    '::' or ':::' import not declared from: 'GLAD' Package in Depends field not imported from: 'grid' These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.
+    Unexported objects imported by ':::' calls:
+      'Gviz:::.getBMFeatureMap' 'doParallel:::.options'
+      'grDevices:::.smoothScatterCalcDensity'
+      'minfi:::.default.450k.annotation' 'minfi:::.extractFromRGSet450k'
+      'minfi:::.normalizeFunnorm450k'
+      See the note in ?`:::` about the use of this operator.
     ```

 *   checking package dependencies ...
 NOTE